mixxxdj/manual/source/chapters/user_interface.rst

 **Waveform Zoom**
   Using the mouse-wheel everywhere in the waveform summary will zoom the waveform in or out.
-You can choose whether or not to synchronize the zoom level between the decks in :menuselection:`Preferences --> Interface --> Waveform Display --> Synchronize`.
+You can choose whether to synchronize the zoom level between the decks in :menuselection:`Preferences --> Interface --> Waveform Display --> Synchronize`.

 **Waveform Marker**